 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 Pinot grigio is perhaps best known as the standard-bearer white wine of Italy.
 And they do make some pretty fantastic pinot grigio.
 But this cherished grape variety is also a bit of a chameleon—going by other names in other places around the world like malvoisie and pinot gris.
-But to say pinot gris and pinot grigio are identical wines would be like saying that Parliament and Funkadelic are identical music groups just because they’re both led by George Clinton, which is to say, they are most certainly not.
+But to say pinot gris and pinot grigio are identical wines would be misleading.

-The differences are subtle, and either way, these wines are one variety under a groove.
-To help you find that groove, we’ve put together this list that gives you the best pinot grigios to drink right now, even if they go by another name.
+The differences are subtle, and either way, these wines are one variety with many different expressions.
+To help you find the one for you, we’ve put together this list that gives you the best pinot grigios to drink right now, even if they go by another name.